 On the FAFSA, you will need to report the current value of certain assets such as cash, savings, checking, CDs, stocks and bonds.
 You do not need to include the home you live in, life insurance, retirement plans, value of the family farm you live on and operate or the value of a small business with 100 or fewer employees.

 Entering tax information on the FAFSA

-After you file your federal tax return, you can easily transfer tax information to the FAFSA form you are completing at www.fafsa.gov.
+After you file your federal tax return, you need to enter in your tax information on the FAFSA form you are completing at studentaid.gov.

 - Review your federal tax return information.

 If the student will attend school between July 1, 2020 and June 30, 2021, you can submit a FAFSA as early as October 1, 2019.
 File as soon as possible because some financial aid is awarded on a first-come, first-serve basis.